Characterizing the effect of retractions on publishing careers: Abstract

 \section{Abstract}

-Retracting academic papers is a fundamental tool of quality control when the validity of papers or the integrity of authors is questioned post-publication.
-While retractions do not eliminate papers from the record, they have far-reaching consequences for retracted authors and their careers, serving as a visible and permanent signal of potential transgressions.
+Retracting academic papers is a fundamental tool of quality control, but it may have far-reaching consequences for retracted authors and their careers.
 Previous studies have highlighted the adverse effects of retractions on citation counts and coauthors' citations; however, the broader impacts beyond these have not been fully explored.
-We address this gap leveraging Retraction Watch, the most extensive data set on retractions and link it to Microsoft Academic Graph, a comprehensive data set of scientific publications and their citation networks, and Altmetric that monitors online attention to scientific output.
-Our investigation focuses on: 1) the likelihood of authors exiting scientific publishing following a retraction, and 2) the evolution of collaboration networks among authors who continue publishing after a retraction.
-Our empirical analysis reveals that retracted authors, particularly those with less experience, tend to leave scientific publishing in the aftermath of retraction, particularly if their retractions attract widespread attention.
-We also uncover that retracted authors who remain active in publishing maintain and establish more collaborations compared to their similar non-retracted counterparts.
-Nevertheless, retracted authors with less than a decade of publishing experience retain less senior, less productive and less impactful coauthors, and gain less senior coauthors post-retraction.
-Taken together, notwithstanding the indispensable role of retractions in upholding the integrity of the academic community, our findings shed light on the disproportionate impact that retractions impose on early-career authors.
+We address this gap leveraging Retraction Watch, the most extensive data set on retractions and link it to Microsoft Academic Graph and Altmetric.
+Retracted authors, particularly those with less experience, often leave scientific publishing in the aftermath of retraction, especially if their retractions attract widespread attention.
+However, retracted authors who remain active in publishing maintain and establish more collaborations compared to their similar non-retracted counterparts.
+Nevertheless, retracted authors generally retain less senior and less productive coauthors, but gain more impactful coauthors post-retraction.
+Our findings suggest that retractions may impose a disproportionate impact on early-career authors.